ao link

 Port Throughput Indices

 The Drewry Container Port Throughput Indices are a series of calendar adjusted volume growth/decline indices based on monthly throughput data for a sample of over 340 ports worldwide, representing over 80% of global volumes.
-The base point for the indices is January 2019 = 100.
+The base point for indices, January 2019 = 100.

 Drewry has developed a nowcasting model that uses vessel capacity and terminal duration data (derived from our proprietary AIS model) to make short-term predictions of port throughput.